 The Church actively supports Christian Aid.
-Collections are held in response to Christian Aid appeals at times of international crisis, and regular support is given to the local Christian Aid working party, who organise the house to house collection each May and also arrange a number of fundraising events each year, including austerity lunches (soup and cheese) in the Pastoral Centre on Wednesday lunchtimes during Lent.
+Collections are held in response to Christian Aid appeals at times of international crisis, and regular support is given to the local Christian Aid working party, who organise the house to house collection each May and also arrange a number of fundraising events each year.

 Carol Singing in the Square is an annual event in December.
 Below is an article that was written in Shorelines a local newspaper about the event and a picture of the singers in 2014.